Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/Using_file_exit_comm_area.md

 ---

-    title: Use the communication structure
+    title: "Use the communication structure"
-    linkTitle: Using the communication structure
+    linkTitle: "Using the communication structure"
     weight: 370

----
-The following topics describe the stages in a file transfer.
+---The following topics describe the stages in a file transfer.
 These are:

 - [Before
     the file is allocated](#Before_the_File_is_Allocated)